great-expectations/great_expectations/docs/guides/connecting_to_your_data/datasource_configuration/how_to_configure_a_pandas_datasource.md

 }
 ```

-Unlike Inferred and Configured Data Connectors, when working with a Runtime Data Connector you do not need to configure your Data Connector to catalog the available Batches (there's always only one: the current one) so that you can request them by name and identifiers.
-Instead, you need to configure your Data Connector so that you can attach identifiers to the Batch that is returned by your Batch Request, so that you can refer back to this particular set of data in the future if you need to.

-Additionally, Batch Requests that specify a Runtime Data Connector must also include `runtime_parameters` in the request.
-For a Pandas Datasource, your Batch Request's `runtime_parameters` will include the `path` parameter.
-Therefore, you will not need to define a `path` as part of your Runtime Data Connector's configuration.

-Instead, all you will need to define in your Runtime Data Connector's configuration is the `class_name` for the Data Connector you will use and a list of `batch_identifiers` that you will provide so that a returned Batch can be referred back to in the future.
+All you will need to define in your Runtime Data Connector's configuration is the `class_name` for the Data Connector you will use and a list of `batch_identifiers` that you will provide to any Batch Request that utilizes the Data Connector so that the returned Batch can be referred back to in the future.

 For this example, you will be using the `RuntimeDataConnector` as your `class_name`.
 This key/value entry will therefore look like: